ClowderTech/agent-kitten/README.md

 I plan on releasing a slim version of Agent Kitten V2 as open source for anyone to use, which is in typescript.
 However this will come in the future

 Feel free to contribue, add issues, or do whatever you like with this framework.
+If you plan to use this framework, I don't mind if you use it comercially.
+All I want is a bit of credit.